tollefj/margins-contrastive/README.md

-# margins-contrastive
+# Margins in Contrastive Learning:
-Code for the paper: "Margins in Contrastive Learning: Evaluating Multi-task Retrieval for Sentence Embeddings"
+## Evaluating Multi-task Retrieval for Sentence Embeddings